Scientists: Up to 25,000 barrels at DDT dump site in Pacific

 The long-term impact on marine life and humans is still unknown, said Scripps chemical oceanographer and professor of geosciences Lihini Aluwihare, who in 2015 co-authored a study that found high amounts of DDT and other man-made chemicals in the blubber of bottlenose dolphins that died of natural causes.

-Diana Aga, a chemistry professor with the University at Buffalo who is not affiliated with the study, said the findings were shocking if the barrels are proven to contain the toxic chemical.
+Diana Aga, a chemistry professor at University at Buffalo who is not affiliated with the study, said the findings were shocking if the barrels are proven to contain the toxic chemical.
 “That’s a lot of DDT at the bottom of the ocean,” she said.

 If the barrels haven’t leaked, they could be moved to a place where disposal is safer, Aga said.
 If they leaked, scientists could take samples from the water, sediment and other marine life to gauge the damage.